thomas-forbes/thomasforbes-com/src/content/blog/my-life.md

 My grandmother left Ireland at 19 to come to America to start a life.
 Fortunately that gives me the claim to Irish citizenship.
 After 8th grade I moved to Ireland with my Mom and Dad.

 I didn't find moving emotionally difficult at all.
-I don't understand people that do.
-I found the two countries very similar.
+I found the two countries very similar and my day-to-day life didn't change much.

 I joined 2nd year and continued to be ahead in maths but still stagnated.